 Hmm.
 So, what if anything has all this to do with Activism?

-My core idea was going to be that you need a baseline test as a standard for anything you’re talking about: a test that shows whether what you’re saying makes sense.
+My core idea was that you need a baseline test as a standard for anything you’re talking about: a test that shows whether what you’re saying makes sense.

 What’s the baseline test in such cases for measuring what categories exist and how our language and practice and laws deal with them?
 What claims make sense?